crusher-dev/documentation/blog/2020-09-24-why-performance-matters.md

 capture and process data effectively.
 That’s why a number of teams are working on competitive products to make data more useful.

-QuestDB is concerned with capturing time-series data in particular, which lets us represent and understand change over time.
+Crusher is concerned with capturing time-series data in particular, which lets us represent and understand change over time.
 Time-series data might pertain to changes to the weather, changes in a machine’s performance, or even changes in your own weight.
 But quite unlike weighing yourself once a day and storing those